 Here’s a demo of how it looks when the captions are always visible.
 At this point you can also select your other Hover Effects – or how your thumbnail will appear when hovered over.
 These vary depending on whether you have FooGallery Free or Pro.

 On a side note, the Masonry Gallery comes with a special feature, where the captions are set to always be visible Below Thumbnail.
-This is a great look with the Masonry Gallery, and you can find out how to do this for yourself here.
+This is a great look with the Masonry Gallery.

 Change the Caption Source